 The Rancilio Rocky comes in different versions: one with a doser and another without.
 In both cases, the Rancilio Rocky has a lower price than the Eureka Mignon Specialita.

-The strong side of the Rancilio Rocky -besides its price- is that it comes with a decent motor and a commercial-grade burr set.
-On the other side, its main limitation is that it comes with stepped grind adjustments.
+Besides its price, the Rancilio Rocky’s strong side is that it comes with a decent motor and a commercial-grade burr set.
+Conversely, its main limitation is that it comes with stepped grind adjustments.

 Additionally, both retention and grind size distribution are good.
 But they aren’t at the same level as the Mignon Specialita and other alternatives in our selection.

 The DF64 is a low-retention grinder with 64mm flat burrs in the price range of the Specialita.
-According to DF 64 owners, this grinder is capable of great consistency across a wide range of grind settings, from drip and immersion to espresso.
+According to DF 64 owners, this grinder can be consistent across various grind settings, from drip and immersion to espresso.

-Although the early versions of this grinder had a few issues, it seems that newer versions come with several improvements.
+Although the early versions of this grinder had a few issues, it seems that newer versions have several improvements.
 Aesthetically speaking, it isn’t my favorite option, but it’s worth considering.

 The Niche Zero is famous for its extremely low retention and fantastic versatility.
-It’s relatively hard to get one due to high demand, which may be creating some backlash against the former coffee geek’s favorite.
+Getting one is relatively hard due to high demand, which may create a backlash against the former coffee geek’s favorite.

 It’s an entirely different grinder to the Eureka Mignon Specialita.
 Depending on the market, you can sometimes find both at similar prices.

-Some people do not want the Niche Zero because it is too expensive or has more features than just an on/off switch.
-In any case, if you go for the Niche Zero, you’ll need to be patient to get your hands on one of them.
+Some people do not want the Niche Zero because it is too expensive or has more features than an on/off switch.
+If you go for the Niche Zero, you’ll need the patience to get your hands on one of them.

 The Verdict: Eureka Mignon Specialita Review.
 The Best Espresso Grinder Under $1000

 Silent.
 Fast.
 Beautiful.
-The Eureka Mignon Specialita is a premium-quality espresso grinder that ticks all the boxes for home use.
+The Eureka Mignon Specialita is a premium-quality espresso grinder that ticks all home-use boxes.

 The main limitation of this small marvel is that it doesn’t perform so well for filter coffee grounds.
-Still, if you’re after a dedicated espresso grinder, it isn’t an issue at all.
+Still, it isn’t an issue if you’re after a dedicated espresso grinder.

 Other problems, like the relatively poorly designed forks to hold the portafilter, aren’t too necessary for a home espresso setup.